Jabodebek LRT

-The Jabodebek LRT or Greater Jakarta LRT is a light rapid transit system currently under construction in Jakarta, the capital city of Indonesia, as well as the adjacent areas of West Java, within the Jakarta Metropolitan area.
-It is being implemented by the central government.
-To be directly operated by Kereta Api Indonesia (KAI) (rather than by its subsidiary KAI Commuter), the system is planned to connect the Jakarta city center with suburbs in Greater Jakarta such as Bogor, Depok and Bekasi, hence its acronym "Jabodebek".
+The Jabodebek LRT, formerly known as Greater Jakarta LRT is a fully automated light rapid transit system in Greater Jakarta, the capital city of Indonesia, as well as the adjacent areas of West Java, within the Jakarta Metropolitan area.
+It was implemented by the central government, and operated by Kereta Api Indonesia (KAI), the system connects the Jakarta city center with suburbs in Greater Jakarta such as Bogor, Depok and Bekasi, hence its acronym Jabodebek.

-Operation of the Jabodebek LRT was initially targeted to begin in 2019.
-However, the line has been hampered by numerous delays.
-It is now targeted to be operational by July 2023.
+The operation of the Jabodebek LRT was initially targeted to begin in 2019.
+However, the line was hampered by numerous delays due to the COVID-19 pandemic.
+It commenced official commercial operations on 28 August 2023.

+History

 Background

-The Jakarta light rapid transit project is aimed to tackle Jakarta's high road traffic congestion.
+The Jabodebek light rapid transit project aims to tackle Jakarta's high road traffic congestion.
 The northern section of the LRT project partly replaces the Jakarta Monorail project which has been cancelled.

 The monorail project in Jakarta was planned since the early 2000s.
 Construction commenced in 2004 but immediately stalled due to insufficient funding.
 In 2005 the initial pylons were constructed.
 However, the project was abandoned altogether in 2008, leaving the unfinished pylons blocking the main roads.
-The monorail line design, including the Green loop line and Blue line gained criticism as it only connected shopping malls in Jakarta's city center and would not connect to Jakarta's suburbs which desperately need transportation infrastructure, and thus would not be useful for Jakartan commuters.
+The monorail line design, including the Green loop line and Blue line gained criticism as it only connected shopping malls in Jakarta's city center and would not connect to Jakarta's suburbs, which desperately need transportation infrastructure, and thus would not be useful for Jakartan commuters.
 Transportation experts deemed that the city center monorail project would not address Jakarta's traffic problems, but would only serve as a novelty tourists' ride.
 To answer the need for commuter infrastructure, a consortium of five state owned enterprises, led by PT Adhi Karya (previously part of the Jakarta Monorail consortium), proposed the construction of a 39.036 km monorail line connecting Cibubur-Cawang-Kuningan and Bekasi-Cawang across Greater Jakarta.
 The line will connect the 'Green' and 'Blue' lines originally planned by PT Jakarta Monorail to Jakarta's suburbs Cibubur and Bekasi.

+Replaced to light rapid transit

 In 2013, the Jakarta monorail project was revived and relaunched.
-In mid-2014 however, the project was stalled after a disagreement between PT Jakarta Monorel, the developer/operator, and the Jakarta Municipal Government over land acquisition for the depot as well as the station designs.
+In mid-2014, however, the project was stalled after a disagreement between PT Jakarta Monorel, the developer/operator, and the Jakarta Municipal Government over land acquisition for the depot as well as the station designs.
 Following the disagreements, by 2015 the Jakarta Municipal Government terminated its contract with PT Jakarta Monorel; thus monorail project was disbanded altogether.
-The numerous stalled monorail support poles will be used by state-owned construction company PT Adhi Karya to develop Jakarta's light rail transit instead.
+The numerous stalled monorail support poles will be used by state-owned construction company PT Adhi Karya to develop Jakarta's light rapid transit instead.
 The shift of choice from monorail to a traditional rapid transit system was based on several considerations; compared to monorail, LRT has higher passenger capacity, simpler intersection and switching system, and cheaper maintenance cost.